Super-brawl-team/epsilon/poincare/doc/simplification.md

 ### Restore angle unit

-All angle-dependant functions have been projected to radians in projection.
+All angle-dependant functions have been projected to radians during projection.

 They are restored to the initial angle unit.